cade-vs/perl-data-stacker/README.md

 perl structure will hold single scalar reference.

 URL-style (%XX where XX is hex ascii code) is used for escaping of special characters in key names and data values.
-Only chars that need escaping
-are the new-line/LF (%0A) char and % (%5C).
-Unescaping is performed for all
-found escaped chars (not only for LF and %).
+The only chars that need escaping are the new-line/LF (%0A) char and % (%5C).
+Unescaping is performed for all found escaped chars (not only for LF and %).